bvetsa/AgentForge/README.md

 - `state.json` stores the final shared workflow state.
 - `trace.json` stores agent execution events.
 - `tool_calls.json` stores deterministic tool call records, including agent, tool, status, input, output preview, timestamp, and error when applicable.
-- `llm_calls.json` stores one provider text generation call per executed agent, including provider and model metadata.
+- `llm_calls.json` stores one provider text generation call per executed agent, including provider, model, metadata, input keys, output key, prompt preview, response preview, and timestamp.
+It does not store full raw inputs by default.
 - `patch_manifest.json` stores the run-level list of patch proposals.
 It is always written and contains `[]` when no patches are proposed.
 - `final_report.md` stores the human-readable agent output report.
 - `dev_run_summary.json` stores the request, project root, workflow path, max cycles, status, per-cycle generated patches, approval status, applied patches, testing report, planner decision, final verdict or stop reason, and run-level aggregates.

-Patch proposals begin as artifacts only.
-The workflow run writes readable unified-diff-like files for review, but it does not apply them or modify files in the inspected project root.
+Patch proposals begin as deterministic mock artifacts only.
+The response processor asks the patch generator to create readable unified-diff-like files for review, but it does not apply them or modify files in the inspected project root.
 A later explicit `agentforge patch apply <run_id> <patch_id> --project-root <path>` command can apply one selected proposal and mark it as `applied`.
+Real LLM patch generation is deferred.
 Run artifacts are generated output, not source files.
 They should not be committed.

 ## Core Ideas